ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 > [!warning]
 > But I think the argument from visual experience is saying: It's not that we can't aware of the representation.
 We are aware of them, but we mistakenly attribute the features of the representation to the represented object.
 By reflection, we will realize the features, like how something looks like from a certain angle, are not intrinsic to the tree.
 Therefore, by reflection, we can distinguish between the representation and the represented.
 The alternative is to say we see the external object tree directly, but we also project some features to the tree.
+> Harman seems to address this on p.42, but he used a wrong analogy: I may know a man, who happens to be a spy.
+In this case, I am not aware of the spy-ness.
+However, according to sense data theorists, we are aware of features of sense data.
+We just mistakenly ascribed these feature to the object.
 > So both party agree on two things: there is a tree that we see from a certain angle, and there is a tree that is in the world. (p.38: objects of visual experience vs. objects in the world) And both party agree the object of our perception is the former.
 The only disagreement seems to be merely the following: should we call the former a representation of the latter?
 And they seems to talk past each other: Harman said we shouldn't because naively we don't take it as a representation; And sense datum theorists said we should because by reflection, this explains the difference between the object of visual experience and the object in the world.
 This is merely a verbal dispute?